 We have already dealt with this but wish to highlight its importance.
 Good science can only come from scrutiny: by the community, by legal process and by peer review.
 There has to be transparency in the science.
-This applies equally to the expert evidence put forward by community groups as it does to the CSG industry.

 Should you wish to discuss any part of this submission we would be more than happy to meet with you or other staff in your Office.